 iPhone street photography really le nds itself to black and white.
 By removing the color, you’re able to strip the image down to its simplest form.
 This allows you to eliminate busy distractions and focus the viewer’s attention on the light, shadows, facial expressions and surrounding architecture.
 In this tutorial you’ll discover how to use your iPhone to shoot and edit stunning black and white street photography that will stand the test of time.

-Using apps to edit your iPhone photos is central to creating a great collection of images.
-While it’s important to take good pictures to start with, image editing allows you to turn an ordinary photo into an amazing one.
+Using great image editing apps to edit photos on iPhone is central to creating a great collection of pictures.
+While it’s important to take good photos to start with, image editing allows you to turn an ordinary photo into an amazing one.
 From basic adjustments to fun and creative effects, there are editing techniques to suit all kinds of photos and photographers.
 In this tutorial you’ll learn seven iPhone photo editing tricks that will give your images the wow factor.

 Documentary photography is all about capturing moments of reality so that you can convey what’s happening at a particular place and time.
 It typically involves photographing people and places in order to document events and everyday life.
 These photos can have value decades later, giving future generations an idea of how people lived “back in the day.”
 In this tutorial you’ll discover six interesting subject ideas to get you started with shooting documentary iPhone photos.